 Travelling to Bristol for the first time, you need to have good accommodation to relax after a busy day of exploring the city.
-Located in central Old Town, close to the best sights of the city, great culture and nightlife, this Airbnb is our top choice.
+Located in the heart of town, close to the best sights, great culture and nightlife, this Airbnb is our top choice.
 The luxurious apartment is comfortable with a bright living space and massive windows.
 The kitchen, bathroom and bedroom are modern and very clean.

-Our Favorite Budget Hotel – Southville Guest House
+Our Favourite Budget Hotel – Southville Guest House

-- Comfortable, well-designed rooms and fully equipped on-site kitchen
+- Comfortable, well-designed rooms and fully equipped kitchen

 - Incredible value for money

-Located right in the heart of the city, this quaint hotel offers guests comfortable lodging and delicious complimentary breakfast.
-Many of Bristol’s main attractions and busy areas are just a short walk away!
+Located on the outskirts of the city, this quaint hotel offers guests comfortable lodging and delicious complimentary breakfast.
+Many of Bristol’s main attractions and busy areas are just a short bus ride away!

-Our Favorite Splurge Hotel – Mercure Bristol Holland House
+Our Favourite Hotel – Mercure Bristol Holland House